CMPG/BGS_w_BTNCK/README.md

 ## 1. Trough Statistics
 Data Analisys obtaining trough statitics and relative diversity loss were previously detailed here: https://github.com/CMPG/genomicSurfing (items 2.1 through 2.5).
-Very briefly, it uses VCF files sampled during simulation to window and calculate diversity; Then separates the information on troughs (based on levels of ancestral diversity) and characterises them in a summary over time.
+Very briefly, it uses VCF files sampled during simulation to window the genome and calculate diversity; Then separates the information on troughs (based on levels of ancestral diversity) and summarizes them over time.

 Used to obtain:
 - [Figure 1](./MainFigures/Fig1@Vector.svg)